NOAA-GFDL/fre-cli/README.md

 # cano.py

-Python libraries to support Canopy ecosystem: at least Jinja2 filters, the Rose app functionality, and the Rose validators
+Python libraries to support Canopy ecosystem.
+Jinja2 filters, Rose app functionality, Rose validators, fre wrappers.
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.